 BlueVine: Credit lines of $5,000 to $500,000.
 As you repay, you can continue to borrow against your credit line.
 Your credit line represents the maximum amount of capital you can borrow at once.

 Commercial Capital: Credit lines of $10,000 to $10 Million.
 Marco Terry of Commercial Capital did clarify that, “We can go as high as 10M, but realistically, most clients will transition to asset-based lending or bank solutions before they reach that level.”

 How Much Cash Will Be Advanced To Me?

 Invoice factors typically give you your money in two parts.
 First, they give you an advance up front.
 When your client makes full payment on the invoice, you get the remaining balance (minus any fees).
 The exception here is Fundbox, which advances you 100% of the invoice value.

 Fundbox: Advances 100 % of the invoice upfront.
-You pay back the advance plus the fees that are charged over a 12-week period.
+You pay back the advance plus the fees that are charged over a 12-week or 24-week period.